Contact Us Contact Us Replicon Login

 How Is Arizona’s Minimum Wage Changing in the Future?

 In accordance with the Fair Wages and Health Family Act (FWHFA) and in consideration with the Consumer Price Index (CPI), Arizona increased the wage to $11.00 in 2019 and then $12.00 in 2020.
-Post 2021, Arizona is raising its wages based on the cost of living.
+Post-2021, Arizona has raised its wages based on the cost of living.

-However, Flagstaff had passed its own legislature, with a motive to raise a minimum wage of $15.50 by the year 2022.
-Now, the wage increase is going to be made based on the cost of living and inflation (consumer price index).
+However, Flagstaff had passed its own legislation with the motive of raising the minimum wage to $15.50 by the year 2022.
+Now, the wage increase is based on the cost of living and inflation (consumer price index).

 Flagstaff Minimum Wage Schedule